Normally, you sign up for a series of 4 workshops held at regular intervals spread over a few

 To book yourself onto this series, please contact thedrumcoach, by email

 Price guide: around £25-£45 per series of 4 workshops lasting an hour, plus drum hire of £1 per workshop.
-Only £5 for a 'taster' session!
+Free 'taster' session!
 Come along and try if you've never played these kind of drums before.

-You can pay by bank transfer (BACS) or PayPal using most payment cards.
+You can pay by bank transfer (BACS) or PayPal (link supplied).

 Drum hire: you can hire a drum to play at my workshops or bring your own drum (djembe or conga preferred) if you have one.
 Recording equipment is also highly recommended so you can remind yourself and rehearse what you learnt.